Auckland roofer Sam Spence abused elderly, vulnerable, liquidator, caused 'real harm'

 Spence managed the various Compass Roofing entities until they incurred significant debt and became insolvent.

-He would then place the company into liquidation, but before the liquidator took control, he would transfer the assets to a new company at a significant undervalue and divert money the company received in order to continue trading under the Compass Roofing brand, thereby engaging in phoenix company offending.
+He would then place the company into liquidation, but before the liquidator took control, he would transfer the assets to a new company at a significant undervalue and divert money the company received to continue trading under the Compass Roofing brand, a process known as phoenix offending.

 Spence was declared bankrupt in February 2018, meaning that he could not be a director of, or take part in, the management of a company without the consent of the Official Assignee.

 To avoid this restriction Spence's de facto partner Jessica Brechelt became the named director and the face of the various Compass Roofing entities.
-However, in this role she permitted him to continue managing the business under the guise of being employed as a quantity surveyor.
+However, she permitted him to continue managing the business under the guise of being employed as a quantity surveyor.

 For her role in this offending, Brechelt was sentenced in the Auckland District Court on January 16 to six months community detention, 150 hours community work and 12 months supervision on charges of being a director of a phoenix company.

-This included for aiding or abetting Spence to take part in the management of a phoenix company, and aiding or abetting him to take part in the management of a business whilst bankrupt, MBIE said.
+This included for aiding or abetting Spence to take part in the management of a phoenix company, and aiding or abetting him to take part in the management of a business while bankrupt, MBIE said.

-"Once his financial mismanagement had come to light, Spence refused to comply with both the liquidators and the Official Assignee.
+"Once his financial mismanagement had come to light, Spence refused to comply with the liquidators and the Official Assignee.
 He failed to provide the liquidators with the books and records of the liquidated companies, failed to provide a statement of affairs setting out his financial position to the Official Assignee, and misled the Official Assignee.
 His non-compliance was further aggravated by the racist, sexual and homophobic abuse which he directed towards the liquidator," MBIE said.

 Registrar of Companies and Official Assignee Ross van der Schyff said: "Spence has persistently breached his obligations and responsibilities as a director, and then as a bankrupt.
 He has caused real harm in the community, including to vulnerable consumers.
 The sentence he has received, which follows a thorough investigation by MBIE's integrity and enforcement team, provides an emphatic message that this type of financial mismanagement and fraudulent conduct will not be tolerated."

 Spence is still to be sentenced on charges of attempting to pervert the course of justice and forgery.
-These charges arose from a fraudulent statement which he filed with the court in an attempt to secure his continued bail whilst the Companies and Insolvency Act charges were before the court, MBIE said.
+These charges arose from a fraudulent statement he filed with the court in an attempt to secure his continued bail while the Companies and Insolvency Act charges were before the court, MBIE said.

-Spence remains an undischarged bankrupt, and following his conviction is automatically disqualified from being a director or promoter of, or taking part in the management of a company for a period of five years.
+Spence remains an undischarged bankrupt, and after his conviction is automatically disqualified from being a director or promoter of, or taking part in the management of a company for five years.